whutddk/YJ432-PL-PS/PS_repository/demo/demo_mcu_blinky/readme.md

 # Demo-mcu-blinky

-- Demonstration of dip switch Control led Lamp and Key Control Buzzer
+- Demonstration of dip switch Control led Lamp and Key Control the Buzzer

 ***